 The Mothers & Newborns Studies in China seek to determine the health benefits to newborns of reducing in utero exposure to toxic air pollutants generated by coal burning.
-Like many rapidly developing countries, China relies heavily on coal for low-cost energy.
-The incomplete burning of fossil fuels–coal and other organic substances—releases into the air a group of chemicals called polycyclic aromatic hydrocarbons (PAHs), which are the main exposure of our study.
+China is the most populous nations in the world and, like many rapidly developing countries, has relied heavily on coal burning for low-cost energy production.
+The incomplete burning of fossil fuels–coal and other organic substances—releases into the air a group of chemicals called polycyclic aromatic hydrocarbons (PAH), which are the main exposure of our study.

 Data collection for the Tongliang study has ended, and we are now focusing on analyzing the extensive body of data and biospecimens that we have collected.

 - Children with higher levels of prenatal exposure to PAH had reduced head circumference at birth and a lower growth rate.
 The longer the duration of prenatal exposure—i.e., the number of months a pregnant woman lived near the operating plant—the more severe the reduction in children’s birth weight and height.

 - Follow-up of the children through age five indicated that prenatal exposure to PAH and secondhand smoke impacted their IQs.

 - Decreased exposure to air pollution from the coal-fired plant in utero was linked with improved childhood developmental scores and higher levels of brain-derived neurotrophic factor (BDNF), a key protein critical for early brain development